Render tree¶

 As of 2023/03/30, the “current viewport” is no longer part of

-’s mutable state.
-Instead, a Viewport
+DrawingCtx’s mutable state.
+Instead, a Viewport struct is passed

 down the call chain via a function argument.
 This is not complete